Theory of Bessel Functions of High Rank - II: Hankel Transforms and Fundamental Bessel Kernels: Two connection formulae for Two connection formulae for

 \section{\texorpdfstring{Two connection formulae for $J_{(\umu, \um)} (z) $}{Two connection formulae for $J_{(\mu, m)} (z)$}}

 In this section, we shall prove two formulae for $J_{(\umu, \um)} (z)$ in connection with the two kinds of Bessel functions of rank $n$ and {positive sign}.
-These Bessel functions arise as solutions of Bessel equations in \cite[\S 7]{Qi} and their relations are made clear in \cite[\S 8.2]{Qi}.
+These Bessel functions arise as solutions of Bessel equations in \cite[\S 7]{Qi} and their relations have been unraveled in \cite[\S 8.2]{Qi}.
 Our motivation is based on the following self-evident identity for the rank-one example